Baroon Pocket Dam

 Just below the dam is Obi Obi Gorge, one of the few remaining places left where the Mary River cod maintains a wild population.
 After its initial filling, the dam reached its lowest level between December 2002 and February 2003 at 50% capacity.

 History

-The name Baroon is the Aboriginal name for the area, which was a meeting place and fighting ground.
-The name was first recorded by colonists in 1842.
+The name Baroon is derived from the Aboriginal name for the area, which was traditionally used as a meeting place and ceremonial ground.
+Explorer Ludwig Leichhardt referred to the area as "Booroon" in 1843, and Thomas Petrie later described attending a large Bunya festival there in 1845, which attended hundreds of Aboriginal people from across the region.
+The name was first recorded by European colonists in 1842.

+A potential dam site at Baroon Pocket on Obi Obi Creek was surveyed in 1946 as a possible regional water source.
+However, disagreement between the Landsborough and Maroochy Shires over water infrastructure delayed development for several decades.
+A joint water supply scheme was eventually approved in 1985, and construction of Baroon Pocket Dam commenced shortly after.

+The dam was completed in November 1988 and reached full capacity by April 1989 following significant rainfall.
+It was officially opened in 1989 and has since played a central role in supplying potable water to the Sunshine Coast region.